Invisible04/Blue-Archive-Web/README.md

 **Conclution**: This project need more impovement and reconstructure for best user experience

+## Disclaimer
+**Blue Archive is a registered trademark of NAT GAMES Co., Ltd. This repo is not affiliated with NEXON Korea Corp. & NEXON GAMES Co., Ltd. All game resources are copyrighted to the respective owners.**

 **Note**: This project still in development, I'm built it just for fun